AnantharamanLab/METABOLIC/README.md

 ```
 ## Version updates
 v1.1 -- Sep 4, 2019 --
-Fix the parallel problem, change from hmmscan to hmmsearch, and update the "METABOLIC_temp_and_db"
+Fix the parallel problem, change from hmmscan to hmmsearch, and update the "METABOLIC_template_and_database"
 v1.2 -- Sep 5, 2019 --
 Fix the prodigal parallel run, change "working-dir" to "METABOLIC-dir"
 v1.3 -- Sep 5, 2019 --